The Adventures of Ford Fairlane: Plot

-Private investigator Ford Fairlane is seen sitting on a beach smoking with great melancholy as the film opens.
-A flashback initiates, showing a roaring crowd at a concert at Red Rocks Amphitheatre near Morrison, Colorado, given by fictional popular heavy metal band, "The Black Plague".
-Lead singer Bobby Black makes an eccentric entrance down a zip line from Creation Rock onto the stage and begins performing.
-Shortly into one of the band's songs, Bobby Black starts gagging and collapses dead on stage.

-Later, shock-jock Johnny Crunch, an old friend who came west with Fairlane to become a rock star, hires Fairlane to track down a mysterious teenage groupie named Zuzu Petals, who may have a connection to Black's mysterious death.
+Private investigator Ford Fairlane is sitting on a beach smoking.
+A flashback shows a roaring crowd at a concert at Red Rocks Amphitheatre near Morrison, Colorado, given by heavy metal band The Black Plague.
+Lead singer Bobby Black makes an entrance down a zip line from Creation Rock onto the stage and begins performing.
+Shortly into one of the band's songs, Black starts gagging and collapses dead on stage.
+Later, shock-jock Johnny Crunch, an old friend who came west with Fairlane to become a rock star, hires Fairlane to track down a mysterious teenage groupie named Zuzu Petals, who may have a connection to Black's death.

 Soon after hiring Fairlane, Crunch is electrocuted on the air.
-"The World's Hippest Detective" soon finds himself trading insults with a group, including ruthless record executive Julian Grendel, former-disco-star-turned-clueless-cop Lt.
-Amos, merciless hit man Smiley, and countless ex-girlfriends out for his blood.
-Aiding and abetting Fairlane is loyal assistant Jazz and a hip record producer at the head of a bizarre lineup of suspects, victims, beautiful women, and a koala as he finds himself hip-deep in the case of his life.
+"The World's Hippest Detective" soon finds himself trading insults with a group, including ruthless record executive Julian Grendel, former disco star turned clueless cop Lt.
+Amos, hit man Smiley, and countless ex-girlfriends out for his blood.
+Aiding Fairlane are his loyal assistant Jazz and Don Cleveland, a record producer as he encounters a bizarre lineup of suspects, victims, beautiful women, and his pet koala.

-The MacGuffin of the film is three data CDs which -- when read simultaneously -- detail the illegal dealings of Julian Grendel, who profits handsomely from bootlegging his record company's music.
-Fairlane deduces Grendel murdered Bobby Black when Grendel discovered Black had acquired the CDs with the incriminating evidence.

-Two of Fairlane's beloved possessions, his house and his car, are blown to bits, courtesy of Grendel, and he sacrifices his prized guitar (a custom design for the original owner, Jimi Hendrix) in a fight with Smiley.
+Fairlane comes across three data CDs which, when read simultaneously, detail the illegal dealings of Julian Grendel, who profits from bootlegging his record company's music.
+Fairlane deduces that Grendel murdered Black when Grendel discovered that Black had acquired the CDs with the incriminating evidence.
+Fairlane's house and his car are blown to bits, courtesy of Grendel, and he sacrifices his prized guitar (a custom design for the original owner, Jimi Hendrix) in a fight with Smiley.

-The first disc is discovered with Colleen Sutton (who had also hired Fairlane to find Petals after Crunch's death), the second with Zuzu Petals, and the third hidden under the star for Art Mooney on the Hollywood Walk of Fame.

-It is later revealed Grendel actually killed both Bobby Black and Johnny Crunch because they demanded more money for their involvement in Grendel's CD piracy.
+The first disc is discovered with Colleen Sutton, who had also hired Fairlane to find Zuzu after Crunch's death, the second with Zuzu, and the third hidden under the star for Art Mooney on the Hollywood Walk of Fame.
+It is later revealed that Grendel killed Black and Crunch because they demanded more money for their involvement in Grendel's CD piracy.

 Fairlane kills Grendel by setting him on fire with a flammable alcoholic milkshake and a lit cigarette.
-Jazz ultimately leaves Fairlane, believing him to be not good for her, and that he will never return the feelings she has for him.

-Smiley unexpectedly shows up intending to finish off Fairlane, and reveals he killed the father of his young neighbor, "The Kid."
+Jazz leaves Fairlane, believing him to be not good for her and that he will never return the feelings she has for him.
+Smiley unexpectedly shows up intending to finish off Fairlane and reveals that he killed the father of his young neighbor the Kid.
 Fairlane distracts Smiley, then kills him with a sleeve pistol.
 Ultimately, Fairlane and Jazz reconcile, while the Kid decides to join their detective agency.
 Fairlane wins a million-dollar radio contest and buys a yacht.
-He sails away with Jazz, The Kid, and the koala (wearing a neck brace), now one big, happy family.
+He sails away with Jazz, the Kid, and his koala, wearing a neck brace, now one big, happy family.